 Exfoliate with gentle, non-abrasive ingredients to promote skin cell turnover without removing your skin's natural oils.

-Be gentle - being too rough with dry skin can lead to micro-tears in your skin's surface.
+Keep in mind that you need to be gentle.
+Being too rough with dry skin can lead to micro-tears in your skin's surface.

 Look for a face scrub containing natural ingredients that hydrate your skin, like Aloe Vera Leaf Juice, Shea Butter, and Coconut Oil.